AdeyimikaGRC/GRC-Project-Portfolio/RFK-Hospital/Vendor-Risk-Assessment/Final-Assessment-Notes.md

 Project Context

 This assessment was conducted to support RFK Specialist Hospital in mitigating payroll-related risks identified in the hospital’s risk register.
-After considering outsourcing as the treatment option, two potential payroll service providers (Vendor A and Vendor B) were evaluated using a structured due diligence questionnaire and risk assessment framework.
+After considering outsourcing as the treatment option, two potential payroll service providers (Payyab Solutions and ADS Ltd) were evaluated using a structured due diligence questionnaire and risk assessment framework.

 Common Strengths Across Both Vendors

-Both Vendor A and Vendor B demonstrated strong baseline controls:
+Both Payyab Solutions and ADS Ltd demonstrated strong baseline controls:

 - Human Resource Security: Employees are required to sign NDAs, with background checks conducted.